-If your computer system is running slow and giving you random problems, it might be infected with a virus.
-Don't worry, this topic will help you in removing the virus from your PC.
+If your computer system running slow and giving you random problems, it might be infected with some virus, spyware, adware, trojan or other malware programs.
+Don't worry, this topic will help you in removing all malicious software from your PC.

 Just follow these simple steps:

 STEP 1: Post Your HijackThis Log File Content

 Download HijackThis tool from the link given below and scan your computer with it.
 It'll generate a log file, copy the content of the log file and post in your comment.

 STEP 2: Fix Suggested Entries in Safe Mode